 The State of Women in Kazakhstan

-Young women in rural areas of Kazakhstan have limited access to education and opportunities for advancement, suffer gender discrimination and are likely to fall into alcoholism and prostitution.
-Some migrate to urban areas in search of a better life, but their lack of formal education and training limit their job opportunities and ability to improve their lives and financial situation.
+Young women in the rural areas of Kazakhstan have limited access to education and opportunities for advancement, suffer gender discrimination and are likely to face threats such as teenage pregnancy, suicide, early marriage, bride kidnapping, and domestic violence.
+Some migrate to urban areas in search of a better life, but their lack of formal education and life-skills limits their job opportunities and ability to improve their lives and financial situation.